ltraveler/idena-sibling/README.md

 The playbook has been configured to change all parameters from configuration files of idena-go and idena-node-proxy applications.
 You could have a look at `idena-sibling/group_vars/main/vars` file.
 Hovewer I will put your attention on the most important variables that with great probability you would like to change:

-`idena_go_ver: "1.0.3"` You need to set the latest version of the [Idena-go](https://github.com/idena-network/idena-go/releases) repository.
+- In case if you don't want to download the bootstrap [idenachain.db](https://github.com/ltraveler/idenachain.db) archive you would have to set `idenachain_bootstrap` variable to `no`.
+- The public variable `idena_go_ver` supports not only version numbers like `1.0.4` but also the value `latest`, which means that the latest version of the [Idena-go](https://github.com/idena-network/idena-go/releases) node client will be downloaded.
-`sshd_PasswordAuthentication: "no"` By setting this variable, you can choose to use or avoid using an SSH password to authenticate to your server.
+- `sshd_PasswordAuthentication: "no"` By setting this variable, you can choose to use or avoid using an SSH password to authenticate to your server.
 Please be careful when setting the value to `no`, as if you lose your private key, you won't be able to authenticate yourself in the droplet.
-`letsencrypt: "yes"` Choosing between Let's Encrypt SSL Certificate and your own SSL certificate that would be imported from `./node/domain_pem` file.
+- `letsencrypt: "yes"` Choosing between Let's Encrypt SSL Certificate and your own SSL certificate that would be imported from `./node/domain_pem` file.

 ### 🎯&nbsp; Hosts configuration